deepy/sonar-crowd/README.md

 # Usage

-1. Configure the LDAP plugin by editing the _SONARQUBE_HOME/conf/sonar.properties_ file
+1. Configure the crowd plugin by editing the _SONARQUBE_HOME/conf/sonar.properties_ file
 1. Restart the SonarQube server and check the log file for: org.sonar.INFO  Security realm: Crowd
     ...